wey-gu/fraud-detection-datagen/README.md

 python3 data_generator.py
 ```

-Data will be output under `data` folder, the files under `data_sample` could be used if it fits your needs.
+Data will be output under the `data` folder, the files under `data_sample` could be used if it fits your needs.

 ## Graph Model